Your Guide to GAAP (Generally Accepted Accounting Principles)

 In today’s global economy, businesses often operate in multiple currencies.
 They conduct transactions with customers worldwide, engage in intercompany dealings between subsidiaries, and interact with banks and payment processors across borders.
 These currency-related activities are typical in international commerce, but they introduce complexities into cash reconciliation.

+Transaction Currency: The currency in which a financial transaction originates is known as the transaction currency.
+For businesses involved in international operations, transaction currencies can vary widely based on the location of customers, suppliers, and business activities.
 Functional Currency: Functional currency, as defined by IFRS Standard IAS 21 and FASB ASC 830-10-45-2, is the primary economic environment’s currency in which an entity operates.
 It represents the currency in which the entity generates and expends cash.
 Different legal entities within an organization may have distinct functional currencies.
+Settlement Currency: Also referred to as payout currency, settlement currency is the currency used by bank accounts and payment processors.
+It plays a crucial role in reconciling cash transactions, especially when dealing with international payments.

 The interaction between these currencies can lead to discrepancies in cash reconciliation.
 Let’s explore the specific challenges posed by foreign exchange rates in the context of cash reconciliation.